frjo/hugo-theme-zen/README.md

 * Colours are now set directly as css variables.
 You no longer need to override `_colors.scss`, instead override select colours in `_custom.scss`.
 This simplification was the main motivation for v5.
 * Converted most sass settings in to pure css variables.
 * Split sass and css settings it to separate files.
+* The "respond-to" mixin is deprecated in v5, use css @media directly instead.
 * No other significant changes.